camunda/camunda-docs/docs/self-managed/platform-deployment/helm-kubernetes/platforms/amazon-eks/dual-region.md

 - `identity.enabled: false`
   - Identity is currently not supported.
 - `optimize.enabled: false`
   - Optimize is currently not supported.
-It has a dependency on identity.
+It has a dependency on Identity.
 - `zeebe.env`
   - `ZEEBE_BROKER_CLUSTER_INITIALCONTACTPOINTS`
     - These are the contact points for the brokers to know how to form the cluster.
 Find more information on what the variable means in [setting up a cluster](../../../../zeebe-deployment/operations/setting-up-a-cluster.md).